elunna/nerfhack-changelog/README.md

 * Polytraps disappear with 1 in 7 chance when a monster steps on one.
 * Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
 * Disabled paranoid confirm for walking into vapor/clouds.
-* Anti-magic fields block spellcasting and wand zapping.
+* Anti-magic fields block spellcasting for the player and monsters
+* Anti-magic fields also block wand zapping

 * **Partially reverted commit 5c7c9d10a from 3.7.0** - Rejigger anti-magic traps.
 I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack